geochemica/Homework_Week_6/README.md

 #I uploaded this document at 10:58 am.
 Edits will happen over the next two days.

 #The updates from 1:29 pm on October 23, 2017 cannot be pushes to github so the R markdown file will be more updated than the HTML file

+#Changes from Oct 24 uploaded at 10:31 pm.
+The following still cannot be completed (PI and labelling the equation on the second question; the function still does not work properly).